-The non-use of fuels helps minimize the waste it produces.
-For this reason, geothermal energy causes a much lower environmental impact than those caused by the use of fossil fuels or nuclear power plants.
-Not causing environmental impacts implies that it does not favor global warming or the greenhouse effect.
+For this reason, geothermal energy causes a much lower environmental impact than that caused by the use of fossil energy or nuclear energy.
+In addition, it does not generate greenhouse gases and does not favor global warming or climate change.

 A typical single-family home stops emitting two tons of carbon dioxide per year if it uses geothermal energy compared to a house with a natural gas boiler.

-It can be used for heating and cooling
+6. It is helpful for heating and cooling

 Geothermal energy can be used in a particular way.
-In a private dwelling with radiant floor heating fluid can be circulated inside the earth to generate heat or even to cool.
-The average temperature obtained in the interior of the earth is about 15 degrees Celsius, so, geothermal energy can be used to cool the environment.
+For example, in a private house with underfloor heating, the heated fluid can be circulated inside the earth to generate heat or cool.
+The average temperature obtained inside the planet is about 15 degrees Celsius, so geothermal energy can be used to cool the environment.

-In the case of air conditioning is usually done with underfloor heating.
-No fans or interior appliances are needed in the rooms or outside, only one pump.
+In the case of air conditioning, it is usually done with underfloor heating—no need for fans or interior devices in the rooms or outdoors, just a pump.

 Probably, the main disadvantage of geothermal energy is its high initial cost.
 However, once the installation is done, maintenance is minimal.
 Therefore, the relationship between the kilowatt obtained by the cost derived from getting it is minimal.